nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 Each bit in the :kconfig:option:`CONFIG_LTE_LOCK_BAND_MASK` option represents one band.
 The maximum length of the string is 88 characters (bit string, 88 bits).

-For more detailed information, see the `band lock section in the AT Commands reference document`_.
+For more detailed information, see the `band lock section in the nRF9160 AT Commands Reference Guide`_ or the `band lock section in the nRF91x1 AT Commands Reference Guide`_, depending on the SiP you are using.

 .. _nrf91_ug_network_mode:
 .. _nrf9160_ug_network_mode: